 - If it’s important to you that your account stays public, take a break from social media for a while

-- Check out the link here for more information and support.
+- Check out this link here for more information and support.

 Many people at some point have experienced being bullied.
 It’s important to remember that it’s not your fault and there is no reason to feel ashamed.
 You’re not alone.